SAP2Moose/SAP2Moose/README.md

 # Installation to participate in development

 Use abapGit to install the coding in a local system.
 The package name has to be Z2MSE (Required so that test objects have the correct names).
+The folder logic is prefix, but you should still use package Z2MSE to ensure that all tests work correct.

 # abapGit for development